benbalter/benbalter.github.com/_posts/2021-03-21-n-things-a-technicalp-program-manager-does.md

 > Your team should focus on shipping.
 You should focus on all the meta-work necessary to create the space that allows that to happen.
 That means memorializing synchronous meetings, shuttling information to other affected teams, and coordinating cross-team efforts (and overcoming any organizational friction that may arise as a result).
 At GitHub, [we've used the term] servant leadership.
 As a [program] manager, your job is to provide your team with the all political, yak-shaving, and unblocking air cover necessary so that they can focus exclusively on shipping.
 Make sure other teams know what you’re up to, are able to opt-in to additional context if they’d like, and harmonize any supporting or parallel efforts across the organization.
 You should be the most organized person on your team, and be able to tell, at any given moment, exactly what needs to be done to get the [deliverable] shipped (and to make sure that is exactly what happens).

-2016 Ben packed a lot in there, but there's three TPM-specific space-creating outcomes that deserve calling out:
+2016 Ben packed a lot in there, but there's three TPM-specific space-creating outcomes that deserve calling out here:

 1. **Communicating** decisions and other key updates that may affect other teams
 2. **Coordinating** dependencies and other inter-related efforts across teams